 Sheffield Hallam is one of the UK's largest universities with around 35,500 students and 4,360 staff.
-Around 27,000 are undergraduate students and 8,500 are postgraduate (taught and research).
-Sheffield Hallam has the fourth highest number of postgraduate taught students in the UK.
+Around 27,000 are undergraduate students, and 8,500 are postgraduate (taught and research).
+Sheffield Hallam has the fourth-highest number of graduate taught students in the UK.
 4,250 are international students from 119 countries (26 of those are EU countries).

-Thousands of graduates still live in Sheffield, and around half of graduates each year enter employment or further study in Yorkshire and the Humber.
+Thousands of graduates still live in Sheffield, and around half of the graduates, each year enter employment or further study in Yorkshire and the Humber.

 The University is England's largest provider of courses involving work placements.

 The University's two learning centres, located on both campuses, combine traditional academic library resources, electronic information resources, IT facilities and integrated learner support.

 They are open seven days a week, 24 hours a day during semesters.

 There are 4,500 PCs available for student use plus a loan laptop scheme.

 Support services include counselling, a nursery, disabled student support, educational advisers, multi-faith chaplaincy, drop-in study-practice service and a financial support team.